Aspen-to-Vail Pass bike trail inches closer to reality

 The Roaring Fork Valley already has the immensely popular 42-mile Rio Grande Trail running down its spine between Aspen and Glenwood Springs.

-The Glenwood Canyon Trail has lured tourists to its spectacular setting for years.
+The Glenwood Canyon Trail has lured tourists to that spectacular setting for years.
 The 16-mile trail winds along the Colorado River under the high cliffs of the canyon.

-Vail Pass is the only high-mountain pass in Colorado with paved bike paths on both approaches.
+Vail Pass is the only high mountain col in Colorado with paved bike paths on both approaches.
 It offers a 12.5-mile grunt from Vail to the summit of the pass as well as a 24-mile stretch on the east side to Frisco.
 (The paths are longer than the road route.)